Vicuna

 Where does the Vicuna live?

-Llama standing in the desert with other animals in the background
+A llama calmly standing in the desert, with several other animals scattered in the background, creating a harmonious desert wildlife scene.

 Example of the color palette for the image of Vicuna